 - Can your child recognize moments when they haven’t loved or cared for others and God?Is your child comfortable in various locations around the nave/sanctuary, including near the Communion table?

 - Can your child extend their hands to receive the bread when asked to do so?

-- Does your child recognize the pastor and seem able to interact well with him or her?
+- Does your child recognize the pastor and seem able to interact well?

 - Can your child show a degree of respect for the Communion experience?

 If you answered “yes” to all or most of the questions above, your child is likely ready for Communion.
 Contact Pastor Jason (firstname.lastname@example.org) for more information about First Communion class.
 After your child attends the First Communion classes, they will take their First Communion one Sunday in church.